 Housing costs in Rocklin are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Rocklin is a decidedly white-collar city, with fully 88.50% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Rocklin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Rocklin who work in office and administrative support (15.05%), sales jobs (13.63%), and management occupations (11.84%).
+Rocklin is a decidedly white-collar city, with fully 87.16% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Rocklin is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Rocklin who work in management occupations (13.34%), sales jobs (11.77%), and office and administrative support (9.88%).

 Also of interest is that Rocklin has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Rocklin in 2010 was $35,200, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $140,800 for a family of four.
-However, Rocklin contains both very wealthy and poor people as well.
+The per capita income in Rocklin in 2018 was $42,792, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $171,168 for a family of four.

-Rocklin is a somewhat ethnically-diverse city.
+Rocklin is an extremely ethnically-diverse city.
 The people who call Rocklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rocklin residents report their race to be White, followed by Asian.
 Rocklin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.19% of the city’s residents.
-Important ancestries of people in Rocklin include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 13.60% of the city’s residents.
+Important ancestries of people in Rocklin include German, English, Irish, Italian, and European.

 The most common language spoken in Rocklin is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.